d8bauxit8/low-resource-protocol/README.md

 # Low Resource Protocol
-This protocol mainly is created for the 8 and 16 bits MCU (for example PIC12/16/18 series) in which there is (E)USART module with which the device can connect to another via RS-485 standard.
+This protocol is mainly created for the 8 and 16 bits MCU (for example PIC12/16/18 series) in which there is (E)USART module with which the device can connect to another via RS-485 standard.
-(Usually you will need a peripheral IC to the communication, for example MAX485.)
+(Usually you will need a peripheral IC for communication, for example MAX485.)
-With this protocol you are able to transmit and receive data between embedded devices with safe and sound.
+With this protocol you are able to transmit and receive data between embedded devices safe and sound.

 Primarily I recommend this protocol to communicate between the smart home devices (for instance between smart switch and smart brightness controller)